flaviut/flaviut.github.io/_posts/2021-07-28-reversing-emporia-vue-2.md

 title: "Reverse-engineering the Emporia Vue 2"
 ---

+*Call to action:* Do you have software development or reverse engineering experience?
+The information below is for you, but there are plenty of folks out there who don't have the expertise to do this stuff.
+Help would be greatly appreciated in:

+- Writing an step-by-step guide + automated program to unlock the Vue 2 for local use.
+- Building a Home Assistant integration to ingest this data
+- Reverse engineering how the raw I2C data + calibration data are combined to produce a result, so we can replace the firmware with something fully open-source.

+Interested?
+[Contact me](mailto:me@flaviutamas.com)!
+My schedule is very busy these days, but I always have time to answer questions!

 I grabbed a Emporia Vue 2 to keep track of my home's energy usage, since it is one of the few listed WiFi energy monitors.